 ‘If you have a fund for your daughter, I would like to contribute to it.
 It need not entail you having to see me.
 Think about it.’

-I didn’t need to think about it.
-The idea of seeing her could not have horrified me more.
+I didn't need to think about it.
+The idea of seeing her or being involved in anyway with her, could not have horrified me more.
 And so what followed was a flurry of victim-persecutor emails between us awakening anger and hurt I hadn’t experienced in – well – 7 years.
 Feelings that I had felt before off and on 27 years.
 Buried but once awoken, as fresh as the day they had been born.

 I was still angry.
 I was still a victim.
 And the only one capable of changing this was me.
 So I speak to myself in the mirror.
 And words come out of my mouth that I don’t expect.